 Fighting loneliness and polarization in the UK by connecting seniors and young professionals to build new and lasting relationships

-Social isolation is a national issue in the U.K., where nearly 1 in 5 people say they often feel alone.
+Social isolation is a national issue in the UK, where nearly 1 in 5 people say they often feel alone.
 Seniors and Millenials are the loneliest groups: Living separate lives in anonymous cities, the elderly have narrow but deep roots; young professionals have wide yet shallow ties.
 That disconnect affects individual and civic health.
 It can depress civic activity, like voting, or drive political polarization—even contributing to Brexit, which exposed a stark gap in attitudes between globalized youth and sometimes more ingrained seniors.
 Two parliamentary bodies have focused on the issue; and in 2018 Downing Street created a Minister of Loneliness, tasked with drafting anti-loneliness policies and funding new programs to bring people together.

-My civic hero:
+Alex’s civic hero:

 Eugene Warren, an 85-year-old New Yorker I worked with for a year, who helped rejuvenate his city through business and community.